Skip to main content

 Within the results view you can see the results of the different calculation parameters.

-On the right, you can see the position of the sources (green) and receivers (blue).
-By pressing the ’model view’ button at the top (highlighted in green below), you can see more plot results displayed in a larger format.
+By selecting the ’Report view’ button at the top (highlighted in green below), you can see more plot results displayed in a larger format.

 We encourage you to try out all of our different features within the results view.
 The bar graphs on the left show all the calculated acoustic parameters that Treble offers.

 The plots on the right show the simulated impulse response, energy decay curve and frequency response.
-You can see the calculation results averaged over multiple receivers.
-To do that select the receivers tab at the bottom, turn the multiselect toggle on and check the ’select all checkbox’.
+You can see the calculation results averaged over multiple receivers or for summed sources.
+To average across receiver select the receiver tab at the bottom, turn the multiselect toggle on and check the ’select all checkbox’.
+For this simulation we only have a single source so source summing is not enabled.

 You can also compare different simulations by adding a new simulation that has been run to the results graph using the plus icon at the bottom.